tizian/Cendric2/Readme.md

 ## Gameplay

 Cendric moves through the world on a 2D map and interacts with NPCs to trade or accept quests.
-At many places, he can enter levels in which he fights enemies, collects items or completes tricky platforming challenges.
+At certain places, he can enter levels in which he fights enemies, collects items or completes tricky platforming challenges.
 To accomplish all this, Cendric can master various spells from different classes of magic.

 ## Features